vicsteiner/nonviolent_communication/main_notes.md

    * When we fear punishment, we focus on consequences, not on our own values.
    * Fear of punishment diminishes self-esteem and goodwill.
  * Two Questions That Reveal The Limitations Of Punishments
-   * Question 1: What do I want thisperson to do?
+   * Question 1: What do I want this person to do?
-   * QUestion 2: What do I want this person's reasons to be for doing it.
+   * QUestion 2: What do I want this person's reasons to be for doing it?
  * The Protective Use Of Force In Schools

 # 13-Liberating Ourselves And Counseling Others